FTC: Affiliate Disclosure: All links pay commission

 When Garmin released the Vector pedals a couple of years back I was lucky enough to get my hands on a pair fairly quickly.
 It just seemed, to me, the obvious place to put a power meter – we’re all different of course.
-Sure there’s some issues but for most people it makes a lot of sense.
+Sure there’s some issues with that but for most people it makes a lot of sense.
 I just didn’t like the dangly-down pod things nor the price.
 Then I’ve been surprised that we’ve not really heard that much from companies offering something similar.

 Which brings us on to the Favero bePRO dual-power ANT+ pedals.
 No dangly bits and half the price of the Garmins.
 Whatever the complex technical reasons behind novel power meter engineering at least NOW we are here with the Favero.
 You can buy a pair right now.